Efficient training of energy-based models via spin-glass control: Introduction

 The problem of training BMs can be framed in the context of statistical physics and benefit from its associated theoretical body.
 Indeed, the connection between BMs and statistical mechanics is known since the initial developments in the field~\cite{1983HintonProceedings}.
 From this point of view, neurons in BMs play the role of physical spins of an Ising model, the weights represent the coupling strengths between spins, and the biases of the neurons are local fields affecting each individual spin.
 Once set this analogy, it is natural to identify the BM initialized with independently drawn random weights with the Sherrington-Kirkpatrick spin-glass (SKSG) model~\cite{SpinGlassRev}.
 Thus, the difficulty of training BMs through sampling is connected to the difficulty of determining the ground state energy of the SKSG model on non-planar graphs, which is an NP-complete problem.

 In this work we find that the typical initialization of BMs with random weights equivalent to the SKSG model is an unnecessary bottleneck in the process of training.
 We consequently propose a radically different approach: we regularize the couplings in the Boltzmann machine in order to avoid a spin-glass behavior at any point of training.
 Thus, this indicates an alternative to pursuing the paramount problem of efficient sampling in the SKSG model.
 We call this method Regularized Axons (RA), and the family of models that it gives rise to, RA-BMs.
-Moreover, RA provides proxies of low-energy configurations, which suggests new methods for estimating the gradient of the log-likelihood function that is optimized during training.
+Moreover, RA provides proxies of low-energy configurations, which suggest new methods for estimating the gradient of the log-likelihood function that is optimized during training.
 In particular, we show a simple case where MCMC sampling is not necessary for successfully learning a dataset.
 This method, which we term training via Pattern-InDuced correlations (PID), thus reduces the numerical effort of training to a minimum.
-Although in this work the numerical examples focus on restricted BMs (RBMs), the main ideas remain applicable to any energy-based model and, in particular, deep BMs.
+Although in this work the numerical examples focus on restricted BMs (RBMs), the main ideas remain applicable to any energy-based model with an energy function similar to an Ising model with random weights and, in particular, deep BMs.

-We first show in a conventional academic example that during training of standard RBMs two main phenomena occur: on one hand, the ability to access low energy states rises dramatically, and on the other, the models' weights evolve in such a way that standard RBM models resemble RA-RBMs after training.
+We first show in a conventional academic example that during training of standard RBMs two main phenomena occur: on one hand, the ability to access low-energy states rises dramatically, and on the other, the models' weights evolve in such a way that standard RBM models resemble RA-RBMs after training.
 These phenomena signal essential differences between a well-trained model and the SKSG model.
 Then, we show that avoiding the spin-glass regime during training via RA allows to obtain well-trained models.
 We do this by demonstrating on several examples of increasing complexity that models with RA are capable of fast and successful learning and generalization, where in some instances PID contributes by reducing further the numerical effort.
 With this, we conclude that the regularization we impose is not restrictive when it comes to the expressive power of the model.